obsidian-tasks-group/obsidian-tasks/docs/How To/How to style buttons.md

 ## Motivation and assumptions

 In Tasks results, by default each task is displayed with two buttons &ndash;
-one to edit the task, and one to postpone the task, using corresponding icons.
+one to [[Create or edit Task|edit]] the task, and one to [[Postponing|postpone]] the task, using corresponding icons.
 In the current version of Tasks they look they this:

 ![Task buttons with default style](../images/tasks-buttons-default.png)

-At least they look like this on Windows 11 - icons may appear slightly different on different platforms..
+At least they look like this on Windows 11 - icons may appear slightly different on different platforms.

 If you don't like how these icons look, this guide shows how you can modify their appearance.